-The City of Melbourne is delivering the $250 million Queen Victoria Market Precinct Renewal program to make a great market even better.
-Renewal will secure the market’s future as an affordable, authentic open-air market, known for fresh food and specialty shopping.
+The City of Melbourne is delivering the Queen Victoria Market Precinct Renewal program to make a great market even better.
+Renewal will secure the Market’s future as an affordable, authentic open-air market, known for fresh food and specialty shopping.

 Market traders are a critical part of what makes the Queen Victoria Market a unique shopping environment and we want traders to succeed and thrive throughout renewal and beyond.